jasongaylord/JasonGaylord.com/_posts/2008/11/2008-11-17-summary-of-the-msdn-freedom-roadshow.md

 bitly: https://bit.ly/36irfgW
 ---

 For those not at the MSDN Freedom Roadshow in Scranton, PA today, you are missed a good show.
-Here’s what happened: David Solivan – David presented a talk called UI, UX, U confused?
+Here's what happened: David Solivan – David presented a talk called UI, UX, U confused?
 The purpose was to show the various options we have and to explain when...

 {% include warning-notice.html %}
 Unfortunately, the complete post has not been captured so only a fragment is present.